Standard Scope of Services

 Any part of the premises to which the assessor does not gain access shall be identified in the documented fire risk assessment.

-Should dangerous conditions be encountered during the assessment, or hazardous practices observed, the assessor will bring the matter to the attention of a duty holder as soon as possible, where possible before leaving the site.
+Should dangerous conditions be encountered during the assessment, or hazardous practices observed, the assessor will bring the matter to the attention of a duty holder as soon as possible and where possible, before leaving the site.
 The assessor will not intervene or take any steps personally to resolve the situation.

 Exclusions